cme212/course/notes/lecture-06/specifications.md

 [Documenting the Code](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html)
 section of the Doxygen manual.

-Let us take a look at the Doxygen formatted comments before a C++ function:
+Let us take a look at the Doxygen formatted comments in front of a C++ function:
 ```c++
 /**
  * @brief <BRIEF DESCRIPTION>